-- You can join your online interview on any device – PC, tablet or smartphone, and we would advise using Chrome or Firefox as your browser.
-Please ensure your browser is fully up to date.
+- You can join your online interview on any device – PC, tablet or smartphone.
+We would advise using a laptop with Chrome or Firefox as your browser.
+Please ensure that your browser is fully up to date.

 - If you would prefer to access the session in the Blackboard App please download the app called Blackboard Collaborate TM Mobile, which, using Google Chrome as your browser, you can find in your normal app store.

 - If you experience any technical issues, please visit the help page.